He was received by Khalid bin Mohammed bin Zayed .. Kuwaiti Deputy Prime Minister and Minister of Defense arrives in the country

-Today, Friday, His Excellency Sheikh Ahmed Fahad Al-Ahmad Al-Sabah, Deputy Prime Minister and Minister of Defense of the sisterly State of Kuwait arrived in the country.
+His Excellency Sheikh Ahmed Fahad Al-Ahmad Al-Sabah, Deputy Prime Minister and Minister of Defense of the sisterly State of Kuwait arrived in the country today.

 Upon his arrival at the presidential airport in Abu Dhabi, he was received by His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi.